Rosanna received First Class Honours when she studied Illustration at the University of the West of England, in Bristol.

 Delicate lines and gentle textures are woven together to depict elegant, elongated figures and forms.
 She loves to experiment with scale, and nature usually plays a big role in her art.
 Rosanna chooses a limited palette for each piece, sometimes punchy, sometimes subtle, but always in keeping with the brief.

-The Guardian, The New York Times, Wendy's , Lenny Letter, Tangent Books, The Bristol Cable, Pizza Workshop, Moon Design & Build, Yurtel
+The New York Times, The Guardian, The Washington Post, Wendy's , Lenny Letter, Tangent Books, The Bristol Cable, Pizza Workshop, Moon Design & Build, Yurtel

 The Bristolian, Bristol